info314/website/docs/assignments/pi-setup.md

     # INSERT WPA2 ENTERPRISE CONFIG FOR EDUROAM
     ```

-Afterwards add one or more network blocks (**including a connection to `Eduroam`**).
-If you are new to this, there are detailed configuration instructions on how to add network blocks are available in [WPA Supplicant Configuration Reference](/resources/wifi-reference/).
+Afterwards add one or more network blocks (**including a connection to either your home WiFi network or `Eduroam`**).
+There are detailed configuration instructions on how to add network blocks that are available in the [WPA Supplicant Configuration Reference](/resources/wifi-reference/).

 When you are finished updating `wpa_supplicant.conf` reconfigure the wireless interface by calling `wpa_cli -i wlan0 reconfigure`.
 The command should return `OK` after a few seconds.
 Check that you are attached to the wireless network  by calling `wpa_cli -i wlan0 status`.